JX-Master/LunaSDK-Docs/docs/api/group___runtime_algorithm_1ga0ad37076ea35bbf85db8b16099e57f5a.md

     The user-provided binary predicate which returns `​true` if the first argument is less than the second.

 ## Return value
-Returns an iterator pointing to the found element.
+Returns an iterator to the found element.
 If multiple equivalent elements exist in the range, returns the first one.
 Returns `last` if not found.

 ## Valid Usage
 * Elements in the range specified by [`first`, `last`) must be sorted in non-descending order.